nogibjj/chris_moreira_command_line/README.md

 # Project Purpose
 The main file for this project creates a command line that performs the following SQL operations in databricks: extract, transform_data, query the data with a join, aggregaiton and sorting.
+For further information, please refer to the user_guide.md specified in this repository.

 See below the command line operations in bash:

 ```bash